-This document contains current API restrictions and usage limits on use of Cloud Speech-to-Text.
+This document contains current API restrictions and usage limits on use of Speech-to-Text.
 This page will be updated to reflect any changes to these restrictions and usage limits.
 We reserve the right to change these limits.

 After submitting your request, Google may contact you for more information, and inform you whether your request is approved or denied.